yujiri8/rttp/README.md

 ---

-The file `SCRAPS` contains a couple of thoughts and disorganized scraps of dialog that didn't make it in.
+The file `SCRAPS` contains a couple of thoughts and scraps of dialog that didn't make it in.

 # Accepted plotholes